Angular Modules help organize an application into cohesive blocks of functionality.

 BrowserModule also re-exports

-which means that component in the
+which means that components in the

 AppModule module also have access to